danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

 I think that the promise-based chaining of async operations is nice, but find PromiseKit to be too talky.
-Furthermore, it also uses blocks, so you'll still be jumping in and out of blocks like crazy, just with a little more control.
+Furthermore, you'll still be jumping in and out of blocks.

 ### AwaitKit

-As an alternative to PromiseKit, [AwaitKit]({{page.awaitkit}}) extends PromiseKit with `async/await` that makes the code above look something like this:
+[AwaitKit]({{page.awaitkit}}) extends PromiseKit with an `async/await` model that makes the code above look something like this:

 ```swift